soumik-uxd/docker-recipes/kafka/stacks/custom/multi-broker-zk-manager/README.md

 ```bash
 docker-compose up -d
 ```
 A small service called `manager-cluster-init` should start in the background, initialize the kafka manager container (via the script `kafka-cluster-init.sh`) and then stop itself automatically.
-After that i.e. a few seconds, the zookeeper instance should start at port 2181, the kafka broker at port 9092 and the manager at `http://localhost:9000/`.
+After that i.e. a few seconds, the zookeeper instance should start at port 2181, the kafka broker at ports 9092, 9093 and 9094 respectively and the manager at `http://localhost:9000/`.
 ![Kafka Manager Init Screenshot - Step 0](./screenshots/kafka_manager_init.png?raw=true "Kafka Manager Init Screenshot - Step 0")

 2. The cluster (in this case a single broker) is named `testing`.
 However this can be changed by adjusting the value of the environment variable `KAFKA_CLUSTER_NAME` before starting up the cluster.